pulumi/docs/content/docs/get-started/aws/begin.md

 ]
 ---

-Before we get started using Pulumi, let's run through a few quick steps to ensure our environment is setup correctly.
+Before you get started using Pulumi, let's run through a few quick steps to ensure your environment is setup correctly.

 ### Install Pulumi

 {{< install-pulumi >}}

-Next, we'll install the required language runtime.
+Next, you'll install the required language runtime, if you haven't already.

 ### Install Language Runtime